nikkijuk/pigeongram/README.md

 Open api 3 yaml format is used to describe user and messages api, "kotlin-spring" generator to generate base APIs and Api model (DTO) classes for spring boot rest controllers.

-Local mongo db is  used to allow direct usage of JSON objects without database schemas - if different type of persistence is needed sql server is later taken in use.
+Mongo db is  used locally to allow direct usage of JSON objects without database schemas - if different type of persistence is needed sql server is later taken in use.

-## Prerequisites

-- Kotlin
-- Gradle
-- Camunda
-- h2 db for process instances (file based)
-- Mongo db for messages (installed locally)
+H2 db is used to persist process instances to single file.
+File is stored within project and allows easy setup and testing.

 ## Major changes

-Before Mong Db cosmos db was used in project.
+Before Mongo Db Cosmos Db was used in project.
 Cosmos DB was ok and functioning.
 It was bit hard to cut through examples, which were partially outdated, but at the end solution was elegant.
 Reason to change to Mongo DB was that my free tier credentials for Cosmos DB run out after short time, so billing model of Cosmos DB didn't really suit for experiments.

 ## Process automation